ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 - **BD-MS-SSIM**
 - **BD-BR / BD-Rate**

-The Bjøntegaard metrics summarize the performance difference across multiple bitrate operating points.

-For the reported BD-metric comparisons, **x265 with the `veryslow` preset is used as the anchor**.
+For the reported BD-metric comparisons, **x265 with the `veryslow` preset** is used as the anchor.

-Lower BD-Rate indicates better bitrate efficiency at equivalent reconstruction quality.
+Lower BD-Rate indicates greater bitrate savings at comparable quality, while higher BD-PSNR and BD-MS-SSIM indicate better reconstruction quality at comparable bitrate.

 ---

 ## Rate–Task Evaluation

-Downstream task performance is evaluated at different coding rates.
+Task performance is evaluated at different coding rates measured in BPP.

-The following task metrics are reported:
+The following metrics are used:

 | Task | Metric |
 |---|---|